 INSTRUCTIONS TO PARTICIPANTS FOR SUBMISSION OF CONFERENCE PROCEEDINGS

-Approved and accepted presentations of the 1st Biotechnology World Congress will be published by Bentham Science Publishers, an STM publishers of international repute, in either their journal Current Pharmaceutical Biotechnology or The Open Proceedings Journal, subject to the decision of the Advisory Committee.
+Approved and accepted presentations of the 3rd Biotechnology World Congress will be published by Bentham Science Publishers, an STM publisher of international repute, in either of their journals Current Pharmaceutical Biotechnology or The Open Proceedings Journal, subject to the decision of the Advisory Committee.

 Please find below the Instructions to be followed in the preparation of manuscripts to be submitted for publication as Conference proceedings.

 MANUSCRIPT SUBMISSION: All manuscripts must be sent to email@example.com via email.